beltranrengifo/html-email-signature-generator/README.md

 - Customise template, colors and safe font.
 I've only used safe fonts to ensure email clients compatibility.
 - Preview and copy the markup.
 - Or download the signature as an image if you prefer.
-- All non filled/empty form fields will not be shown in the final signature, so complete the form at your will.
+- All _non filled_/empty form fields will not be shown in the final signature, so complete the form at your will.

 ## Light and dark modes are available!